lifepillar/vim-zeef/Readme.md

 - CTRL-S, CTRL-V, CTRL-T: same as Enter, but also open a horizonal split, vertical split or tab window, respectively.

-Zeef supports using the mouse: you may select and deselect by clicking on an item, and you may use the mouse to scroll both vertically and horizontally.
+Zeef supports using the mouse (see `:help 'mouse'`): you may select and deselect by clicking on an item, and you may use the mouse to scroll both vertically and horizontally.
 These are the supported mouse events:

 - `<LeftMouse>`: in the Zeef buffer, selects or deselects an item; in the selected items popup, removes an item from the list of selected items.
 - `<ScrollWheelUp>`, `<ScrollWheelDown>`: vertical scrolling.
-- `<ScrollWheelLeft>`, `<ScrollWheelRight>`: horizontal scrolling.
+- `<ScrollWheelLeft>`, `<ScrollWheelRight>`: horizontal scrolling in the Zeef buffer.

 Any of the previous mappings can be overridden: see `:help zeef-customization`.